KNUT-DBLAB/k8s-backup-scripts/node-scripts/kube-cluster-deploy/README.md

 - Installs k8s CLI tools
 - **YOU NEED TO CHECK K8S VERSION**
+  - Check the version for `kubectl` with `apt-cache policy kubectl`
+  - In the script file, edit line number 2 like below

+      ```bash
+      export K8S_VERSION=1.24.7-00
+      ```

 ### For Control-Plane only

 #### 1. `cp-01-kubeadm-init.sh`

+- Starts initialize k8s cluster
+- It takes about 5 minutes...?
+- Look out for output.
+There will be scripts for...
+  - Adding user to access the cluster
+  - Join worker nodes to the cluster

 #### 2. `cp-02-kubeconfig.sh`

+- It's copy of script that adds user to access the cluster.

 #### 3. `cp-03-flannel.sh`

+- Applies _Flannel_ CNI to the cluster.

+## After running these scripts

+1. Join worker nodes with the script you got from initialize output.